 American History – Indigenous People of North America and Hawaii – Level: Yellow and Children of the Longhouse Unit Study – Level: Green are both based on social studies topics, but they also touch on academic skills in language arts, science, math, art, and health.
-Life skills and social justice also receive some attention even though these are not academic skills.
+Life skills and social justice receive some attention even though these are not academic skills.

 American History – Indigenous People of North America and Hawaii – Level: Yellow (for ages 6 through 10)

-Through picture books such as Journey to Cahokia, Rainbow Crow, The Star People: A Lakota Story, Polar Bear Son: An Inuit Tale, Coyote and the Laughing Butterfly, and Sitting Bull: Lakota Warrior and Defender of His People, children learn myths and legends, historical events, and the cultures of indigenous tribes.
+Through picture books such as Journey to Cahokia, Rainbow Crow, The Star People: A Lakota Story, Polar Bear Son: An Inuit Tale, Coyote and the Laughing Butterfly, and Sitting Bull: Lakota Warrior and Defender of His People, children learn about myths and legends, historical events, and the cultures of indigenous tribes.

 Children of the Longhouse – Level: Green (for ages 8 to 12)

-The author designed this study to appeal to the child who doesn’t enjoy learning by reading and writing. “ She says that this study is for: “The children who love a good story, and want to learn by doing, not by writing about doing something…this study works well for students who struggle with those skills, have shorter attention spans, or prefer hands-on learning.” (p.4).
+The author designed this study to appeal to the child who doesn’t enjoy learning by reading and writing.
+She says that this study is for: “The children who love a good story, and want to learn by doing, not by writing about doing something…this study works well for students who struggle with those skills, have shorter attention spans, or prefer hands-on learning.” (p.4).
 To that end, she directs parents to read Children of the Longhouse aloud or to have children listen to it on an audiobook.
 Writing assignments are short and pertinent to the story.
-She also suggests the option of having a child dictate what they want the parent to write down for them, maybe having the child copy it themselves later.
+She also suggests the option of having a child dictate what they want the parent to write down for them, perhaps having the child copy what the parent has written later.
 Of course, parents should choose how to handle writing assignments for each child, and children who enjoy reading can read the book on their own.
 So please don’t dismiss the idea of using this study with children who excel at reading and writing.

 Because the study is designed for children at different levels and with different learning styles, there are plenty of hands-on activities such as building a longhouse from blocks, learning how to whittle with a knife, and learning some sign language.
 There are large-motor activities like playing “kitchen tool lacrosse” and performing Native American dances, and there are field trip suggestions such as a nature hike, a scavenger hunt, and a visit to the elderly.